Older Adults and Individuals with Weakened Immune Systems

 Prepare and plan

-In addition to preventative measures, it is important to take care of yourself and prepare in case you get sick:
+It is important to take care of yourself and prepare:

 - Ask friends, family or neighbours to get essential items such as groceries for you.

-- Continue with regular healthcare routines, such as taking medicine or attending appointments, as advised by your healthcare provider.
+- Continue with regular healthcare routines, such as taking medicine or attending appointments, as advised by your family doctor or healthcare provider.

 - Make a plan with family, friends, neighbours and others outlining what to do if you become sick.